Silent Hill (film series): Silent Hill: Revelation (2012)

-Return to Silent Hill (TBA)
+Return to Silent Hill (2026)

 In October 2012, Bassett stated that if a sequel to Revelation was made, it would adapt stories from the graphic novels, rather than the video games.

 In January 2020, Christophe Gans stated during an interview that he was working on a new film in the series with Victor Hadida.
 In June 2022, Gans stated that he was working on the film and expected it to be released in 2023.

 On October 19, 2022, Konami officially announced that a new film was in development, titled Return to Silent Hill, with Gans returning to direct and Victor Hadida serving as a producer.
 The film will be based on the 2001 video game Silent Hill 2 and will feature the return of Pyramid Head.
 It will be written by Gans, Sandra Vo-Ahn, and Will Schneider.
 In February 2023, Deadline reported that Return to Silent Hill had secured funding and would begin filming soon.
 In March 2023, Deadline also reported that Jeremy Irvine and Hannah Emily Anderson were cast in the film's lead roles, with filming set to begin in April.
+Production finished in January 2025.